lafnggl/python-api-challenge/README.md

         * Linear regression scatter plot for Southern Hemisphere: Wind Speed (m/s) vs. Latitude

 ### VacationPY Instructions
-    * Create a map that displays a point for every city in the city_data_df DataFrame (5 points)
+   * Create a map that displays a point for every city in the city_data_df DataFrame
-    * Narrow down the city_data_df DataFrame to find your ideal weather condition (5 points)
+   * Narrow down the city_data_df DataFrame to find your ideal weather condition
-    * For each city in the hotel_df DataFrame, use the Geoapify API to find the first hotel located within 10,000 metres of your coordinates (10 points)
+   * For each city in the hotel_df DataFrame, use the Geoapify API to find the first hotel located within 10,000 metres of your coordinates
    * Add the hotel name and the country as additional information in the hover message for each city in the map.
-(10 points)

 ### Purpose